CSharpM7/banjo-moveset/README.md

 ```

 ## Breegull Blaster (Neutral Special Stance)
-Eggs no longer decay from spamming (However, they are still affected by stale moves), and the FAF from cancelling is now sooner
+Eggs no longer decay from spamming (they still deal less damage than Megaman pellets), and the FAF from cancelling is now sooner.
 When inputting a smash attack during this stance, you will now perform a (angled) side tilt.
 This also removes Smash Turnaround Cancels, and by extension, TAS Shot

 Advantages: